 Students will contribute to the course by:

-Late homeworks (assignments) Each student is entitled to 4 late days without penalty.
+Late homeworks (assignments): A student is entitled to 4 late days without penalty.
 For all homeworks together, a student can divide those four days in any fashion needed.
-Examples: (i) Homework 3 is late 4 days, in which case no other homework can be late for any amount of time; (ii) Homework 1 is late 1 day, homework 2 is late 2 days, in which case the student did not use all four late days.
+Examples: (i) Homework 3 is late 4 days, in which case no other homework can be late for any amount of time; (ii) Homework 1 is late 1 day, homework 2 is late 2 days, in which case the student still has one more late-day for future assignments.
 The unit of delay can not be divided into less than a full day (like hours).
 Requests for additional extensions will not be granted: if the budget of 4 days is blown, the student will be given 0 credit for homework(s) for which their submission is late.

 There are many online Python tutorials.
 This section is linked to one such tutorial.
 For majority of this course, we request that students use python 3.6 (compatible with the prescribed version of Tensorflow 1.13) when working on programming assignments.
 In the shared Google cloud image, we only installed Python 3.6 version.
 Therefore, you should strive to use exactly the same version on your personal/local computers.